Registering to Vote

 ►Confirm your eligibility to vote and put your name on a list to receive absentee ballots for any elections held that calendar year.

 ►Send you a blank absentee ballot electronically or by mail.

 - Complete and return the ballot so it arrives before your state’s ballot return deadline.

-►If you have not received your blank ballot 30 days before an election, use the emergency Federal Write-in Absentee Ballot to vote.
+►If you have not received your blank ballot 30 days before an election, use the emergency Federal Write-in Absentee Ballot (FWAB) to vote.

 Most states now have voter registration verification websites.
 Many offer a way to track the status of your registration and ballot.
 In general, if you requested electronic delivery of your blank ballot, you will receive it 45 days before general and midterm elections, and 30 days before special, primary, and run-off elections for federal offices.